|Salary:||£31,029 to £35,635 per annum, inclusive with potential to progress to £38,283 pa inclusive of London allowance|

 We offer an occupational pension scheme, generous annual leave and excellent training and development opportunities.

-The closing date for receipt of applications is 26 January 2022 (23.59 UK time).
+The closing date for receipt of applications is 28 January 2022 (23:59 UK time).
 Regrettably, we are unable to accept any late applications.
-Interviews are scheduled for 07 February 2022, interviews will be conducted over Zoom.

 Type / Role: